Married to Medicine

 Married to Medicine (also known as Married to Medicine: Atlanta) is an American reality television series and franchise that premiered on Bravo on March 24, 2013.
 The series chronicles the personal and professional lives of several women in the Atlanta medical community with four of the women being doctors themselves, while the others are doctors' wives.
 It shows the group as they balance their social circles, careers and families.

-The confirmed cast for the upcoming tenth season consists of Dr. Jacqueline Walters, Dr. Simone Whitmore, Toya Bush-Harris, Quad Webb, Dr. Heavenly Kimes and Phaedra Parks.
+The current cast of the show’s twelfth season consists of Dr. Jackie Walters, Dr. Simone Whitmore, Dr. Contessa Metcalfe, Dr. Mimi Sanders, Toya Bush-Harris, and Quad Webb, with Dr. Heavenly Kimes, Angel Love Davis, and Brandi Milton serving as friends of the show.

 Production

 In November 2012, Bravo announced the series green-light of Married to Medicine.
 The network detailed the series by stating, "Married to Medicine follows a group of successful and educated women, including doctors and wives of doctors, who are connected to the world of medicine in Atlanta."
 Purveyors of Pop, a production company formed by Real Housewives producers Matt Anderson and Nate Green, produced the series, its second on Bravo after The Real Housewives of Miami.
 At the time of its debut, Married to Medicine held the title of highest-rated series premiere since Bethenny Getting Married? in 2010 and the most watched non-spinoff series premiere in the network's history.
 The milestone was later surpassed in January 2014 by Blood, Sweat and Heels.
 The first season delivered over 1 million viewers in the 18-49 viewership demographic and 1.8 million total viewers, making it the network's highest-rated non-franchise/non-spin-off freshman series since Queer Eye for the Straight Guy.

 The success of the show has resulted in two spin-offs, set in Houston and Los Angeles.
 The former premiered on November 11, 2016; whilst the latter began airing on March 10, 2019.